 Among some of best-loved works of his poetry are To My Mother, Elegy, Struggle, and In the Tavern.

 (Photo of the Hristo Botev monument in Vratsa: Clive Leviev-Sawyer)

-Please support independent journalism by clicking on the orange button below.
-For as little as three euro a month or the equivalent in other currencies, you can support The Sofia Globe via patreon.com:
+Please support independent journalism by clicking on the orange button below to sign up to become a patron of The Sofia Globe on patreon.com.
+For as little as three euro a month or the equivalent in other currencies, becoming a patron means supporting independent journalism, and getting access to exclusive content: